-Our multi-disciplined Treatment Team, comprised of Master’s Level Licensed Therapists and fully Certified Addiction Counselors, is passionate about providing comprehensive, individualized care with a recommended length of stay of 90 plus days.
+Our multi-disciplinary Treatment Team, comprised of Master’s Level Licensed Therapists and fully Certified Addiction Counselors, is passionate about providing comprehensive, individualized care with a recommended length of stay of 90 plus days.
 Research consistently shows that the longer a woman is in treatment to secure her foundation in recovery, the better outcome she will have for lasting abstinence and living a life beyond her wildest dreams.
-Here is a sample program schedule.

 Research has shown that female alcoholics and addicts experience a number of barriers to receiving treatment, including child care responsibilities, and increased stigma.
 The well-researched concept of “telescoping”, refers to women presenting with a more severe clinical profile (eg, more medical, behavioral, psychological, and social problems) than men, despite having used less of the substance and having used the substance for a shorter period of time compared with men due to differences in women’s bodies (higher body fat percentage, etc).
 Because of this, women especially need longer lengths of treatment stays to heal their bodies ravaged by substance use.